apache/apisix/docs/en/latest/getting-started.md

 ## Step 3: Validation

-We have created the route and the Upstream and bound them.
+We have created the route and the Upstream service and bound them.
 Now let's access Apache APISIX to test this route.

 ```bash
 curl -i -X GET "http://127.0.0.1:9080/get?foo1=bar1&foo2=bar2" -H "Host: httpbin.org"
 ```

-It returns data from our Upstream (actually `httpbin.org`) and the result is as expected.
+It returns data from our Upstream service (actually `httpbin.org`) and the result is as expected.

 ## Advanced Operations